-We consider the total compensation (earned or potentially available) for each of the NEOs and the other officers in establishing each element of compensation.
-As part of our compensation review process, we conduct a total compensation review or "Tally Sheet" study with the Compensation Committee for each of our officers.
-This review encompasses all elements of compensation, including base salary, annual incentives, LTI grants, perquisites, health benefits and retirement and termination benefits.
-This review includes a consideration of amounts to be paid and other benefits accruing to our officers upon their retirement or other termination of employment.
+We consider the total compensation (earned or potentially available) for each of the NEOs in establishing each element of compensation.
+As part of our compensation review process, the Compensation Committee's independent advisor conducts a total compensation review or "Tally Sheet" study with the Compensation Committee for each of our NEOs.
+This review encompasses all elements of compensation, including base salary, annual incentives, LTI grants, perguisites, health benefits, and retirement and termination benefits.
+This review includes a consideration of amounts to be paid and other benefits accruing to our NEOs upon their retirement or other termination of employment.
 We consider the potential outcomes of annual incentives and LTI grants under a variety of performance scenarios.
-We also review the officers' current balances in various compensation and benefit plans.
-Based upon the results of this analysis the Compensation Committee concluded that our compensation programs are in line with our compensation philosophy and provide an appropriate range of outcomes tied directly to the Company's and individual's performance.
+We also review the NEOs' current balances in various compensation and benefit plans.
+Based upon the results of this analysis, the Compensation Committee concluded that our compensation programs are in line with our compensation philosophy and provide an appropriate range of outcomes tied directly to the Company's and individual's performance.